conceptofmind/vit-flax/README.md

 ## ViT-flax

-Implementation of <a href="https://openreview.net/pdf?id=YicbFdNTTy">Vision Transformer</a>, a simple way to achieve SOTA in vision classification with only a single transformer encoder, in JAX Flax.
+Implementation of <a href="https://openreview.net/pdf?id=YicbFdNTTy">Vision Transformer</a>, a simple way to achieve SOTA in vision classification with only a single transformer encoder, in Google's JAX and Flax.

 ## Acknowledgement:
 I have been greatly inspired by the brilliant code of [Dr. Phil 'Lucid' Wang](https://github.com/lucidrains).
 Please check out his [open-source implementations](https://github.com/lucidrains) of multiple different transformer architectures and [support](https://github.com/sponsors/lucidrains) his work.